Towards Neural Scaling Laws on Graphs: Proper Data Metric of Graph Scaling Laws

-In previous sections, the data metric in scaling laws is the subsampling ratio of total graphs, i.e., how many graphs in the whole training set are used~\cite{rosenfeld2019constructive, chen2023uncovering}.
-Nonetheless, using the number of graphs as the metric neglects the size irregularity of graphs.
+In previous studies, the data metric in scaling laws is the number of graph samples, i.e., how many graphs in the whole training set~\cite{rosenfeld2019constructive, chen2023uncovering}.
+Nonetheless, using the number of graphs as the metric neglects the size variability of graphs.
 For instance, a graph with $10$ edges and a graph with $1,000$ edges are treated equivalently when the number of graphs is the metric, even though they could differ remarkably in training costs and impacts on model performance improvement.
+Empirically, we conduct two controlled experiments to show that the number of nodes or edges is the better data metric in general.